Residential Heavy Garbage Collection Schedule

 Heavy Garbage Collection Notice

-CBRM's municipal wide Residential Heavy Garbage Collection starts on Monday, June 26, 2023.
-Residents living at properties eligible for curbside collection must have their large, heavy, or bulky household items curbside no later than 6am on Monday, June 26.
-Remember, collectors do not have a set starting point and will have trucks removing materials in different acreqas across the municipality.
+CBRM's residential heavy garbage collection has not been announced.
+Residents living at properties eligible for curbside collection must have their large, heavy, or bulky household items curbside no later than 6am on the scheduled date.

 Material Accepted for Heavy Garbage Collection